Art and Supportive CFA Courses

 I M 513 - Educational Software Design

 The design and construction of educational software that is based upon sound educational theory and best practice.
 Students will become proficient with appropriate multimedia instructional design software in developing their projects.
 Investigating and applying current theories of learning, instruction, and assessment.
 Cross-listed as ETE 513.
-Prerequisite: IM 113; IM 213 or instructor approval.
+Prerequisites: IM 113; IM 213 or instructor approval.